KyloIO/kylo-docs/KyloDeploymentGuide.rst

 **Dependencies**

 Kylo services should be installed on an edge node.
-The following should be available prior to the installing the Data Lake Starter.
+The following should be available prior to the installation.

 See the Dependencies section in the deployment checklist: `Deployment Checklist <https://github.com/kyloio/kylo/blob/master/docs/latest/deployment/deployment-checklist.adoc>`__